saam71/cordova-plugin-sketch/README.md

 This plugin defines a navigator.Sketch object, which supplies an interface to launch a sketch pad, allowing the user to draw something or annotate a picture.

+# New: the limitation on android when passing the image to the activity, crashing the app, has been solved.

 ## Installation

 ```sh